Surrender/Adopt a Donkey

 Want to adopt a donkey?
 How exciting!

 Adoption from Hee-haw Halfway House requires several steps.
+First, check out our ADOPTION REQUIREMENT page on this website to be sure you have an appropriate setup and ability to care for donkeys.
 To ensure that all of our rescues go to appropriate homes that can provide adequate fencing, shelter, feed and water, farrier work and handling, we must be provided some vital information from potential adopters.

 Email us at email@example.com to inquire about our Adoption Process and currently adoptable donkeys.